Skip to Content

 Source | Yellow Brick Home

 If the bathroom includes a cool, original light fixture, take it down and give it a good cleaning.
-Replace light bulbs with the proper requirements to sufficiently lighten the bathroom.
+Replace light bulbs with the proper requirements to sufficiently light the bathroom.

 Source | Patticake Wagner

 If the light fixture isn’t anything special, replace it with a new fixture.
-You can lean into the retro style and pick something that fits the era of the bathroom, or create a juxtaposition with a modern fixture.
+You can lean into the vintage feel and pick something that fits the era of the bathroom, or create a juxtaposition with a modern fixture.

 • Add accessories like a glass soap dispenser or a basket for towels